Helping your Child Settle into a New School

 Bringing Something Special to School

 Very often a child will have an object that helps to sooth them, such as a special toy or blanket.
-While these items may not be appropriate for the classroom, allowing a child to bring something special with them for the first few days of school may go a long way towards keeping them calm.
-For example, a lucky hair clip, a special new lunch box or a long loved book bag may be just what the child needs to feel more confident about moving into a new school.
+While these items may not be appropriate for the classroom, allowing your child to bring something special with them for the first few days of school may go a long way towards keeping them calm.
+For example, a lucky hair clip, a special new lunch box or a long loved book bag may be just what your child needs to feel more confident about moving into a new school.

 Joining Groups and Clubs

-Some children make friends the second they step into a new school while others may take a little bit longer to come out of their shells.
+Some children make friends the second they step into a new school, while others may take a little bit longer to come out of their shells.
 Regardless, most children will benefit from joining groups and clubs at their new schools.
-These activities will offer children the chance to meet new people (both other students and staff members), learn new things and form some new attachments to their new school.
+These activities will offer children the chance to meet new people (both other students and staff members), learn new things, and form some new attachments to their new school.
 From sports clubs to the choir to comic book clubs, most schools have something extra that students can join to have a little extra fun.

 Hosting Play Dates